 Reasoning - The usual way to vote is by viva voce.
 This method is employed by the presiding officer because it is the fastest way to settle questions pending before the House.
-Many questions considered by the House are routine and easily attract large majorities.
-68
+Many questions considered by the House are routine and easily attract large majorities.70

-The general rule as stated by Mason's Manual of Legislative Procedure and other parliamentary authorities is that a timely request for a division should be granted by the presiding officer.69 However, as permitted by the Oklahoma
+The general rule as stated by Mason's Manual of Legislative Procedure and other parliamentary authorities is that a timely request for a division should be granted by the presiding officer.71